Integrations vs. Actions

 Test Authentication Setup

+Provide a test API endpoint (like /me) to verify authentication.
 The return value of that test request can be used inside the OAuth Client Label to influence the naming of the established connections.
 You can access the return value via: {{data.input}}

-Google Sheets - {{data.input.useremail.value}}
+For Google Calendar: Google Sheets - {{data.input.useremail.value}}

-For Google Calendar, we test the successful authentication via this endpoint:
+For Google Calendar, we test with:

 url: 'https://people.googleapis.com/v1/people/me?personFields=names,emailAddresses'